e2e codex skill w/ chrome-devtools-mcp

 - On `transport closed` or similar MCP connection failures, retry once or twice in the current run-owned context.

-- If retry fails, recreate the isolated run-owned Chrome and MCP context and continue.
+- If retry fails, clean up the current run-owned browser and MCP processes, then recreate the isolated run-owned Chrome and MCP context and continue.

 - If recovery still fails, enable log capture, preserve the failure evidence, and report `block`.